 No dividends were paid or proposed during the year ended 31 December 2021 (2020: £nil).

 Going concern

-The directors have agreed to liquidate the Company at the earliest opportunity, once the PPI position has been resolved.
+The directors have decided to liquidate the Company and it is expected that the Company will be liquidated at the earliest opportunity.
 Therefore the accounts have been prepared on a basis other than going concern.

 Directors